Pathways to Success--Distinguished Alumni

 Success can be hard to define.
 Although people define it in different ways, the Education Foundation and the Albert Lea Area Schools define it as the activities of individuals who have had a positive impact on their community or the world.
 Our goal is to recognize those individuals who have graduated from Albert Lea High School and excelled in their careers.
 Our aim is to give encouragement to students by recognizing and honoring alumni who can serve as role models.
 Each year four individuals will be honored for their success in (1) business and economic endeavors or (2) humanitarian and public service.

 This program was established for the purpose of recognizing and honoring graduates of Albert Lea High School who have become successful citizens, whether in the business world or in the public service arena.
-By recognizing and honoring these distinguished alumni, it is the Foundation’s hope that as they share stories of their pathways to success, students will be inspired to themselves become successful world citizens.
+By recognizing and honoring these distinguished alumni, it is the Foundation’s hope that as they share stories of their pathways to success, students will be inspired to discover their own personal pathways to become successful citizens of their community and the world.

 PATHWAYS TO SUCCESS PURPOSE: